AquaDraco/UnityStationWiki/_Footer.md

-To talk please join ##unitystation on freenode
+To contact, please join ##unitystation on freenode